AfricasTalkingTalent/January_2019_UiUx_Challenge/README.md

 Here's the challenge for anyone hoping to join the UI/UX team for the January to March Cohort at Africa's Talking.

-## This challenge is due at 2000 HRS EAT on 13th December 2018
+## This challenge is due 2000hrs EAT on 13th December 2018

 ## Simple Unchanging Rules
 The code challenge is and will always be judged using the following criteria: